G. N. Ramachandran

-Gopalasamudram Narayanan Ramachandran, or G.N.
-Ramachandran, FRS (8 October 1922 – 7 April 2001) was an Indian physicist who was known for his work that led to his creation of the Ramachandran plot for understanding peptide structure.
+Gopalasamudram Narayanan Ramachandran, or G. N. Ramachandran, FRS (8 October 1922 – 7 April 2001) was an Indian physicist who was known for his work that led to his creation of the Ramachandran plot for understanding peptide structure.
 He was the first to propose a triple-helical model for the structure of collagen.
 He subsequently went on to make other major contributions in biology and physics.

 Early life and education

-Ramachandran was born in the town of Ernakulam, Kingdom of Cochin, India to a Tamil Brahmin family.
+Ramachandran was born on 8 October 1922, in Ernakulam, Kingdom of Cochin, to Tamil parents.
 He completed his BSc honours in Physics from St Joseph's College, Tiruchirappalli in 1939.
 He joined the Indian Institute of Science, Bangalore in 1942 in the Electrical Engineering Department.
-Quickly realising his interest in physics, he switched to the Department of Physics to complete his master's and doctoral thesis under the supervision of Nobel laureate Sir C. V. Raman.
+Quickly realising his interest in physics, he switched to the Department of Physics to complete his master's and doctoral thesis under the supervision of Nobel laureate C. V. Raman.
 In 1942, he received a master's degree in physics from Madras University with his thesis submitted from Bangalore (he did not attend any Madras college at that time).
 He subsequently received his D.Sc. degree in 1947.
 Here he mostly studied crystal physics and crystal optics.
 During his studies he created an X-ray focusing mirror for the X-ray microscope.
-The resulting field of crystal topography is used extensively in studies involving crystal growth and solid-state reactivity.
+The resulting field of crystal topography is used in studies involving crystal growth and solid-state reactivity.

-Ramachandran then spent two years (1947–1949) at the Cavendish Laboratory in Cambridge, where he earned his PhD for 'studies on X-ray diffuse scattering and its application to determination of elastic constants' under the direction of Professor William Alfred Wooster, popularly known as W.A.
-Wooster, a leading crystallography expert in the world.
+Ramachandran then spent two years (1947–1949) at the Cavendish Laboratory in Cambridge, where he earned his PhD for 'studies on X-ray diffuse scattering and its application to determination of elastic constants' under the direction of William Alfred Wooster, a leading crystallography expert.